CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Proof of Thm.

-In the above discussion, we have proven that if a chain fork exists on two different nodes, at least one adversarial node can be accused with irrefutable proof by an auditor with access to their log lists. \qeda
+To summarize, if two different nodes have valid and conflicting states, at least one adversarial node can be accused with irrefutable proof by an auditor with access to their states. \qeda